Why do cancers start?

 - Two or more second-degree relative, (grandfather, grandson, uncle and nephew diagnosed) with the same cancer

 There are several classes of germline mutations in genes (genes you were born with) that may be involved in cancer development and promotion.
-Fortunately they are rare and even if present they can alter in their ability to cause cancer (Penetrance) by other surround genes and expression altered by epigenetic lifestyle factors.
-Only a minority of all cancers are caused by germline mutations, whereas the vast majority (90%) are linked to acquired mutations and environmental factors.
-The main categories of suscepyibility genes include:
+Fortunately, they are rare and, even if present, they can alter in their ability to cause cancer (Penetrance).
+Only a minority of cancers are caused by germline mutations, with the vast majority (90%) linked to acquired mutations and environmental factors.
+The main susceptibility genes include:

 - Genes involved in DNA repair and cell cycle control

 - Genes involved in stimulating the angiogenic pathways

 - Inherited retinoblastoma syndrome – eye